IQRAZAM/bandit-overthewire-writeups/levels-0-10.md

 Password: bandit0

 **** hint ****
-the passwords of levels normally look like thsi :
+the passwords of levels normally look like this :
  "morVThKiC34YsxHJHOvyg66cXTRDjVuijcDTF"

 Once you log in, you’re inside a remote Linux machine as user bandit0.
 The whole point of Level 0 is:
 Learn how to use SSH to connect to a remote server.